-The City of Marysville's central office City Clerk's Office is located at Marysville City Hall, 1049 State Ave.
-Marysville, WA, 98270, and several field offices are located throughout the City.
+The City Clerk's Office is located at Marysville City Hall, 1049 State Ave.
+Marysville, WA, 98270.
+In addition to a City Hall, the City has several satellite offices located throughout the City.

 Section 3.
-Public Records Officer
+Public Records Officer.

 Any person wishing to request access to public records or seeking assistance in making a request should contact the City's public records officer.
 The City Clerk has been designated by the City Council as the City's public records officer.